aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilter/_index.md

 ```

-Match all not blank cell in the list.
+Match all not-blank cells in the list.

 **Parameters:**
 | Parameter | Type | Description |